 As I continued my walk through the city, the atmosphere was quite festive.
 I soon arrived at my accommodation.
 The staff were very friendly but didn’t speak much English.
 My crappy, but improving Spanish was really getting a workout.
 After sorting everything out, I retired to my room to see a sign with some bizare rules.

 Costa Rica had been amazing and beautiful, but it was time to move on.
 After a good nights sleep, I hopped on a bus for the long trip to Panama City in Panama.
-Keep an eye out for the continuing adventure in my next post.

 If you’ve enjoyed reading about this adventure, please let your friends know by sharing it click the picture you like to Pin It for later! :o)